7 of the deadliest fighter jets still in active service

 First entered service: 1978

 First use in combat: 1981 (Israel)

 The F-16 Fighting Falcon is one of the most popular fighters in the world.
 From Turkey to Brazil, many air forces worldwide have adopted it.

-The F-16 has been steadily improved over the years with its most recent variant, the F-16V, possessing many enhancements to keep it up to date with other fighters around the world.
+The F-16 has steadily gotten better over the years.
+Its latest version, the F-16V, has many new features to keep it on par with other fighters worldwide.

 And that's your fill for today.

 Fighter jets are extraordinary technological and engineering achievements built to thrive in aerial combat and carry out various other military tasks.
 Modern fighter jets can carry out tasks with accuracy, speed, and maneuverability because they are outfitted with cutting-edge avionics, sensors, and weapons systems.

 Fighter jets will continue to play a crucial role in military policy as the world's political landscape changes, and new, cutting-edge models will likely be developed for many years.